1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

 • Unrelated parts of the problem should reside in unrelated pieces of the system.
 That is, things that have nothing to do with one another don't belong together.

+P66:
+Another possible contributor to complexity is the "span" of data elements - i.e., the number of program statements during which the status and value of a data element must be remembered by the programmer in order to comprehend what the module is doing; thus, a module is made more complex if a data element is loaded into an accumulator in the second instruction, and the data element then is not used until the 147th instruction.

 P76:
 The key question is: How much of one module must be known in order to understand another module?
 The more that we must know of module B in order to understand module A, the more closely connected A is to B.